-Without planning, managers would fail to take proper decisions, and hence there would be chaos, not activity in the organization.
+Without planning, managers would fail to take proper decisions, and hence there would be chaos and no activity in the organization.
 Good planning in business provides avenues for improvements, growth, and development.

-The following are the important features of a good and ideal Planning in Business.
+The following are the important characteristics of good and ideal Planning in Business:

-Planning is goal-oriented in the sense that plans are prepared and implemented to achieve certain objectives.
+Planning is goal-oriented in the sense that plans are prepared and implemented to achieve certain business objectives.

 2. Basic to all Managerial Functions